 Tandem Paragliding over the French Alps

 If there is one activity that I recommend doing in the Alps it is Tandem Paragliding on your skis (or snowboard).
-I have Paraglided a few times before in the summer but never on skis during winter and to be honest I loved it even more.
+I have Paraglided a few times before in the summer but never on skis and to be honest I loved it even more.

 Once we were up in the air and distracted by the most amazing views of La Clusaz Ski Resort and the French Alps, I completely forgot why I was so hesitant.
 Before I knew it, I was at the bottom and I was landing back on my skis.
 My only disappointment was that it ended so quickly!

 You depart from Beauregard Area near Hotel Altitude 1647 depending on the wind.
 You take off to the side of the blue ski run, so you feel comfortable and relaxed.
 Then you land on the blue slope area near the Le Champ Bleu Ski lift.

 - Duration – 10-20 mins depending on wind

 - Price – 65€ Per person

 - SD Card – Photos/ videos memories flight on : 25€

 There are 2 things people say to me when I mention that I went Ski-Joering in La Clusaz Ski Resort.
 One is ‘what is Ski-Joering’ (then I explain) and the other ‘can you really ski behind a back of a horse?’
 I suppose it is a good ice-breaker for a conversation if I ever needed one.

 - From – 17/Mid Dec to late March, daily.